Cleaning a boat deck will remove stains, grease, dirt, sludge and grime from a boat deck surface.

 These include gelcoat, treadmaster, kiwigrip and painted non-skid decks.

 - Vacuum loose and bulky dirt off the boat deck

-- Mix bucket of warm water with a non-skid deck boat cleaning fluid
+- Mix a bucket of warm water with a non-skid boat deck cleaner

-- Scrub the deck with soft bristle deck brush or mop and deck cleaner
+- Scrub the deck with a soft bristle deck brush

 Follow the steps to have your boat deck looking spotless, clean and fresh.